afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

   $ npm i bcrypt-nodejs -s
 ```

 The second method is to check that some given credentials are correct.
 And the third, will return the user with the given username/password.
 If there is no user with that combination it will reject with an error.
 Why do we throw a ChinchayError and not a regular Error?
-So that the controller be able to reject it with the correct code and message, we will talk more about this in the [Returning a 401 Code](#returning-a-401-code) section.
+This will allow the controller to send the correct code and message, we will talk more about this in the [Returning a 401 Code](#returning-a-401-code) section.

 For adding the users routes, on the `app.js` add the following right after the `Middleware.prerouting(app)`: